Approximating Competitive Equilibrium by Nash Welfare: Abstract

 \section{Abstract}

-We explore the relationship between two popular concepts in the allocation of divisible items: competitive equilibrium (CE) and allocations that maximize Nash welfare, i.e., allocations where the weighted geometric mean of the utilities is maximal.
-When agents have homogeneous concave utility functions, these two concepts coincide: the classical Eisenberg--Gale convex program that maximizes Nash welfare over feasible allocations yields a competitive equilibrium.
-However, these two concepts diverge for non--homogeneous utilities.
+We study the relationship between two central concepts in the allocation of divisible goods: competitive equilibrium (CE) and allocations that maximize Nash welfare, i.e., allocations where the weighted geometric mean of the utilities is maximal.
+When agents have homogeneous concave utility functions, these concepts coincide: the classical Eisenberg--Gale convex program that maximizes Nash welfare over feasible allocations yields a competitive equilibrium.
+However, they diverge for non--homogeneous utilities.
 From a computational perspective, maximizing Nash welfare amounts to solving a convex program for any concave utility functions, whereas computing CE becomes PPAD-hard already for separable piecewise linear concave (SPLC) utilities.

-We introduce the concept of \emph{Gale-substitute} utility functions, which is an analogue of the weak gross substitutes (WGS) property for the so-called Gale demand system.
+We introduce the concept of \emph{Gale-substitute} utility functions, an analogue of the weak gross substitutes (WGS) property for the so-called Gale demand system.
 For Gale-substitutes utilities, we show that any allocation maximizing Nash welfare provides an approximate-CE with surprisingly strong guarantees, where every agent gets at least half the \emph{maximum} utility they can get at any CE, and is approximately envy-free.
 Gale-substitutes include utility functions where computing CE is PPAD hard, such as all separable concave utilities and the previously studied non-separable class of Leontief-free utilities.
 We introduce a broad new class of utility functions called \emph{generalized network utilities} based on the generalized flow model.
 This class includes SPLC and Leontief-free utilities, and we show that all such utilities are Gale-substitutes.

-Conversely, although some agents may get much higher utility at a Nash welfare maximizing allocation than at a CE, we show a price of anarchy type result: for general concave utilities, every CE achieves at least $(1/\ee)^{1/\ee} > 0.69$ fraction of the maximum Nash welfare, and this factor is tight.
+Conversely, although some agents may get much higher utility at a Nash welfare maximizing allocation than at a CE, we show a `price of anarchy' type result: for general concave utilities, every CE achieves at least $(1/\ee)^{1/\ee} > 0.69$ fraction of the maximum Nash welfare, and this factor is tight.